Atharv100ask/Into-the-Shadows/README.md

 Assignment 8:
 Updated level design - Added melee weapon on floor, Updated credit scenes.
 Added 3 different shaders one for obstacles, weapons/consumables, and other for buildings.
 Updated zombies to get hit reaction and now lose health from bat.
 Fixed city colliders.
 Added a new city.
 Added zombie hordes to the new city and placed cure.
 Added map to guide users.

+Assignment 9:
+Updated level design - Added visuals for when getting hit for zombies and sound effects, added visuals when in sun that increases infection level, added more NPC that tell a story, added guns and more consumables in buildings, updated changes to player camera and settings/control screen.
+Modified zombies to be able to get close enough to get hit.